sanch941/meteor-esbuild-minifier-js/README.md

 ## Attention

-This package is copy of standard-minifier-js, i just changed a few lines of code and call esbuild to minify.
+This package is a modified version of the standard-minifier-js.
+I've altered a few lines of code and integrated esbuild for minification purposes.
 So it's safe to use and tested.
 Let me know if you have further questions or need additional clarification!